vunguyen2588/PageObjectModel/README.txt

 2. How to run the test to verify three functions:
 	- Open the command line
-	- Navigate to the folder HomeCredit
+	- Navigate to the folder Guru99
 	- Install the command: mvn install

 3. How to check the reports: